System Settings - Audio

 - Offset - Use this to correct the location of recorded notes or to correct the position of FL Studio's Playhead (the vertical green line in the Playlist and Piano roll).
 This may be necessary if the audio device driver does not report its position correctly.
 Before using this control make sure positional errors are NOT caused by:

 OR if the playhead position and other visuals don't align with the audio, use the slider to add positive or negative offset to realign the Play & record position.
 This is a global change to all tracks.
-If you need to make changes to individual audio INPUTs, use the Mixer Track Audio Input Delay Control to shift the audio for that specific audio input.

 These options are intended to reduce CPU load and maximize FL Studio performance on your PC.